Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 ## Instructions

-### Step 1 - Creating a partition and granting your Managed Kubernetes Service access to it
+### Step 1 - Creating a volume and granting your Managed Kubernetes Service access to it

 Your Enterprise File Storage service can expose multiple volumes, and supports a variety of protocols.
 Each volume is accessible only from a specific range of IPs.
 We will create a new EFS volume and make it accessible from your Kubernetes worker nodes.